Should you listen to music or podcasts during your workout?

 For example, podcasts are often educational: in an article for the Washington Post, sports psychologist Chris Freisen said running stimulates the right portions of your brain to help you learn, solve problems and think creatively.
 It's the perfect time to multitask with an educational podcast.
 It can also help you digest information when listening to audiobooks, improving your memory and helping you to concentrate on the story.
 You can still get distance and time updates every mile, thanks to some of the best online personal trainer and fitness apps.

 Ultimately, everyone has their own personal preference.
-Generally speaking, place podcasts into your best running headphones to learn over long stretches, while music is better for performance-based work.
+Generally speaking, place podcasts into your earbuds to learn over long stretches, while music is better for performance-based work.

 -